 Reports by humanitarian organizations indicate that current tourniquets fail to stop bleeding on small children, which leads to the born of P-TQ (pediatric tourniquet) to prepare the world to face the large-scale world so that kids could be protected.

-This project was in collaboration with Save the Children UK and the Imperial College Centre for Blast Injury Studies.
+This project was in collaboration with Save the Children UK, the Imperial College Centre for Blast Injury Studies and strongly assisted by Dr. Emily Mayhew.

 P-TQ , the first pediatric tourniquet designed for people in all age, even for 0 years old small patients.